-The Graduate School Induction will take place on Thursday 13 January and Friday 14 January 2021.
+The Graduate School Induction will take place between Monday 27 September and Wednesday 29 September 2021.

 Graduate School Induction

 The Graduate School Induction is an important foundation of your research degree, and all new MPhil/PhD students are encouraged to attend.
 Students who missed the October 2020 induction are also welcome to attend.
 This is also a good way to start connecting with other doctoral researchers and to begin to introduce colleagues who will soon become familiar faces.

 If you haven’t already, please register your attendance via Eventbrite.